microsoft/MixedRealityToolkit-Unity/Documentation/EyeTracking/EyeTracking_Navigation.md

 The scroll sample demonstrates scrolling text that starts when the user *looks* at the panel and stops when the user is *looking away* from it.
-Alternatively, please use the [BaseEyeFocusHandler](EyeTracking_TargetSelection.md#use-eye-gaze-specific-baseeyefocushandler) to handle Eye Tracking events directly in code to trigger the *StartFocusing* and *StopFocusing* methods in _Scroll_RectTransf_.
+Alternatively, please use the [BaseEyeFocusHandler](EyeTracking_TargetSelection.md#use-eye-gaze-specific-baseeyefocushandler) to handle eye tracking events directly in code to trigger the *StartFocusing* and *StopFocusing* methods in _Scroll_RectTransf_.

 ![Eye-supported scroll setup in Unity: EyeTrackingTarget](../../Documentation/Images/EyeTracking/mrtk_et_nav_scroll_ettarget.jpg)